cloudmesh/cloudmesh1/webui/pages/faq.rst

   knowledge.
 For those that want to get started we have independent studies.

-:If I take an hourly job, what time commitement is this?:
+:If I take an hourly job, what time commitment is this?:

   International students can are required to work 20 hours per week.
 Payment is competitive and depends on background knowledge.